naoiwata/typescript-project/README.md

 ## Usage

 ```
-$ mkdir HOGE
+$ mkdir <PROJECT>
-$ cd HOGE
+$ cd <PROJECT>
 $ git clone git@github.com:naoiwata/typescript-project.git .
 $ npm install
 $ ./node_modules/.bin/gulp
 ```

-Open your browser and go to http://localhost:8888, and gulp compiles when your edited *.ts updated.
+Open your browser and go to http://localhost:8888, then gulp watches and compiles your edited *.ts, *.styl, *.jade files when they has been updated.